June Pointer

 June Antoinette Pointer (November 30, 1953 – April 11, 2006) was an American singer, best known as the youngest of the founding members of the vocal group the Pointer Sisters.

 Early life and career

 Born the youngest of six children to minister parents Reverend Elton and Sarah Pointer, June shared a love of singing with her sisters.
-In 1969, she and sister Bonnie founded The Pointers – A Pair.
-The duo sang at numerous clubs, then became a trio later that year when sister Anita quit her job as a secretary to join them.
+In 1969, she and sister Bonnie founded the duo Pointers, A Pair.
+June and Bonnie sang at numerous clubs, then became a trio later that year when sister Anita quit her job as a secretary, wanting to join the group.
 The group officially changed its name to the Pointer Sisters.
 The trio signed a record deal with Atlantic Records and released a few singles, none of which made a substantial impact on the music charts.
-In 1972, sister Ruth joined the group, making it a quartet.
-The sisters then signed with Blue Thumb Records, and their career began to take off.
+In 1972, sister Ruth wanted to join the group, now making it a quartet.
+The four then signed with Blue Thumb Records.
+As a trio the group had made several previous singles, and now as a quartet they would record their first album.